Skip to content

 disk Collects disk usage

-diskio Collects disk I/O usage of the host
+diskio Collects disk IO usage of the host

 mem Collects memory usage of the host

-swap Collects Swap memory usage
+swap Collects swap memory usage

-system Collects operating system load of the host
+system Collects host operating system load

-net Collects network traffic of the host
+net Collects network traffic usage of the host

 Built-in Views